 Starting a career in Product Management

 My path to product management was typical in that it was not typical.
-As a college student, it may be easy to think the only or best path to being a PM is by studying computer science, having a 3.9 GPA, and landing the Google APM role.
+As a college student, it may be easy to think the only or best path to being a PM is by studying CS, having a 3.9 GPA, and landing the Google APM role.
 In reality, your career will be much more messy and will require you to be much more scrappy.

 Some of the best PMs I've met came from all types of backgrounds.
 So, if you're reading this and have ever felt like you don't belong in a PM role, I want to assure you you do belong.
-Or, at least, you have every right to belong.
+Or, at least, you have every right to.
 As long as you relentlessly focus on understanding your customers and lead your team to innovate on their behalf, you will be well on your way to being a great product manager; degree, GPA, or general background notwithstanding.

 1. Know the path to product management may not be straightforward

-I'll dive deep into my story — beyond what you'll deduce from my LinkedIn — because I think its important to know the story you typically hear isn't the story that actually happened.
+I'll dive deep into my story — beyond what you'll deduce from my LinkedIn — because I think it’s important to know the story you typically hear isn't the story that actually happened.
 Revisionist history is far too common.
 If you compare your unique journey to what others say their journeys have been, you may quickly become confused and discouraged.
 So here's the real (and messy) story of my path into product management.

 I grew up in East Bend, North Carolina, a town of 600 people.
 As an only child in a small town, the Internet was my window to the rest of the world.
 I would eagerly participate in the latest dance craze on YouTube, learn HTML and CSS to make my MySpace profile unique, binge-play Runescape with friends, and browse various online communities (all of this circa 2007).

 Later, I studied business at UNC (Go Heels 🐑) and interned at two large financial services companies — Wells Fargo and AIG — that I now never mention when telling my story.
 I chose to intern at those places because I gave in to the pressure to do what my peers saw as prestigious (or as close as I could get to their ideas of prestige).
-As a consequence of not chasing areas I felt passionately about, I was unhappy during my time at both companies.
+As a consequence of not chasing areas I felt passionate about, I was unhappy during my time at both companies.
 I wasn't doing what I loved.
 I wasn't creating.